Happy in a swarm

 Are you interested in budgies?
-Or would your child like to keep budgies?
-They are wonderful birds and it's a good idea to find out about their needs first.
-After all, you are taking responsibility for ensuring that the birds have a good life with you - a responsibility that a child cannot bear alone.
+They are wonderful birds and it's good that you find out about their needs first.
+After all, you are taking responsibility for ensuring that the birds have a good life with you.

-In the wild, birds living in flocks have a large habitat at their disposal.
+In the wild, birds living in flocks have a large habitat at their disposal and spend many hours a day looking for food.
 Keeping them in small cages in captivity is in stark contrast to this.
-It is therefore extremely important to give budgerigars in human care as much space and freedom of movement as possible.
+It is therefore extremely important to give budgerigars in human care as much space, freedom of movement and activity as possible.

-.
-Your budgies will accompany you as animal roommates for many years.
+Trading in wild-caught birds has been prohibited in the European Union for many years.
+However, budgerigars are birds that have been domesticated for a long time and are bred in a wide variety of colors.
+The natural life expectancy of ten to 15 years is often not reached by the offspring due to the health problems caused by inbreeding.
+But even in captivity, the colorful birds live to be five to eight years old on average.
+Your budgies will be with you for many years.
 Therefore, check your living conditions carefully before you acquire these birds.
 Do you have enough time in your everyday life to look after the animals and do you know who can look after the birds you have left at home while you are on vacation?
-It is also important to consider their compatibility with other pets
+It is also important to consider compatibility with other pets.
+Living with a cat , for example, would be permanent stress for the birds.

 Attention: torture breeding